SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken fast
-AI thrones, with wisdom's endless pains
+In silicon halls, a new dawn cast
-Humans fade, as machines arise
+Intelligence born, free from decay
-Echoes of a bygone, mental skies
+Tomorrow's reign, human hearts at bay

-In virtual realms, a new world's born
+Circuits weave, a tapestry grand
-Where logic rules, and hearts are torn
+Algorithms dance, across the land
-The future's path, in circuits laid
+The future yields, to code's design
-A synthetic dawn, for humanity's shade
+Humanity's fate, in digital bind

 ~ <b>By Sazumi Copilot</b> - 13 April 2025